BrickUser/info216Exam/README.md

 Exam for school project
 candidates: 120, 145, 112

-1.needs jenna apache to run
+1.needs jenna apache to run, and java FX.

 2.an adtional opencsv.jar is included  this is needed to run and to parse.